orlandoalexander/EPQ-Hydroelectric-Generator-for-High-Rise-Buildings/README.md

 # Hydroelectric Generator for High-Rise Buildings
-Concealed system which maximises energy harnessed from wastewater using a microcontrollers and sensors.
+Concealed system which maximises energy harnessed from wastewater using microcontrollers, electromagnets and sensors.

 This project was completed for the Extended Project Qualification (EPQ) and was awarded 100%/A*.